 How to discover, authorize and activate in-band exposure services offered by the network and whether and how to integrate in-band exposure in the common exposure framework.

-NOTE 3: In-band information exposure is based on operator policies/SLAs.

-NOTE 4: In-band information exposure will not replace existing NEF APIs, e.g., for parameter provisioning.
+NOTE 3: In-band information exposure will not replace existing NEF APIs, e.g., for parameter provisioning.

 X.4 Whether and how to support Intent-Based Exposure.